 - Army strength: 483,115 people (0.17% of U.S. population)

 As relations in Bosnia and Herzegovina improved, a scaling-down of U.S. military presence there began in 1999.
 Army numbers dropped from 5,400 that year to 3,900 by February 2000.
 As the 10th Mountain Division returned home in March of that year, it was replaced by the 49th Armored Division, Texas Army National Guard—marking the first deployment outside the U.S. of a division-sized reserve component formation since the Korean War.

-In the wake of the 9/11 attacks, President George W. Bush's administration launched Operation Enduring Freedom, the official name for the global War on Terror, which commenced with allied air strikes on various al Qaeda and Taliban targets.
+In the wake of the 9/11 attacks, President George W. Bush's administration launched Operation Enduring Freedom, the official name for the global War on Terror, which commenced with allied air strikes on various al-Qaida and Taliban targets.

 Video games became not only a thing of pleasure, but of recruitment and training, at the turn of the 21st century.
-The first video game used for Army recruitment was “America's Army,” a two-part, first-person shooter game simulating battle.
+The first video game used for Army recruitment was “America's Army,” a two-part, first-person shooter game.

 During the U.S. Army invasion of Baghdad, mobs took the opportunity to loot and burn multiple locations throughout the city, including various offices, embassies, and university labs.
 Members of the military were criticized for not intervening.